cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 ## OpenShift example

+Your lab environment also contains an OpenShift Container Platform installation which we want to use in the following lab.
+[Red Hat® OpenShift](http://www.redhat.com/openshift9) is a container application platform that brings Docker and Kubernetes to the enterprise.
+Regardless of your applications architecture, OpenShift lets you easily and quickly build, develop, and deploy in nearly any infrastructure, public or private.
+Whether it’s on-premise, in a public cloud, or hosted, you have an award-winning platform to get your next big idea to market ahead of your competition.

-Since version 4.6 CloudForms can offer OpenShift application deployments based templates in the Service Catalog.
-To make the necessary steps simple, an administrator can create a Service Dialog from an existing OpenShift template with just a few mouse clicks.
+Since version 4.6 CloudForms offers support for deploying applications from OpenShift templates.
+To make the necessary configuration easy, an administrator can automatically create a Service Dialog from an existing OpenShift template.

-### Create Service Dialog from OpenShift Template
+### Create Service Dialog from an OpenShift Template

 CloudForms can create a Service Dialog from an OpenShift template very easily.